 While saline and lactated Ringer’s solution have a few similarities, they also have differences.
 This can make the use of one more suitable than the other depending on the situation.

 Normal saline and lactated Ringer’s are two IV fluids commonly used in hospital and healthcare settings.

 They’re both isotonic fluids.
 Being isotonic means the fluids have the same osmotic pressure as blood.
-Osmotic pressure is a measurement of the balance of solutes (like sodium, calcium, and chloride) to solvents (like water).
+Osmotic pressure is a measurement of the balance of solutes (such as sodium, calcium, and chloride) to solvents (for example, water).

 Being isotonic also means that when you get IV lactated Ringer’s, the solution won’t cause cells to shrink or get bigger.
 Instead, the solution will increase the fluid volume in your body.

 Fluid manufacturers put slightly different components in normal saline compared to lactated Ringer’s.
 The differences in particles mean that lactated Ringer’s doesn’t last as long in the body as normal saline does.
 This can be a beneficial effect to avoid fluid overload.